ScheduleMe: Multi-Agent Calendar Assistant: Results

 \subsection{Zero-Shot Multilingual Evaluation}

 Table~\ref{tab:results} presents the number of correct task completions per language and the corresponding success rates.
 English serves as the baseline, achieving perfect accuracy across all task types.
 Performance is generally strong in European languages (German and French) and shows moderate degradation in non-Latin scripts (Tamil, Sinhala, and Chinese), particularly for editing and deletion tasks.
+Overall, it can be observed that, other than in the case of Chinese (\texttt{Zn}), the language results aligns well with the language resource level categorization proposed by~\citet{ranathunga-de-silva-2022-languages}.